URJ HELLER HIGH

 - Northern Adventure includes kayaking, visiting Druze village for a cultural and culinary experience

-- Eilat trip includes Bedouin experience, camel riding, snorkeling, and dessert hiking
+- Eilat trip includes Bedouin experience, camel riding, snorkeling, and desert hiking

 - Students live on a kibbutz, located right outside Jerusalem, in an organic Israeli environment

 - Excellent accommodations in the kibbutz hotel.
 Each suite is air-conditioned and has a private balcony

 - 100% kosher, high quality food with varied menus and sensitivity to students with special diets